 Digital Transformation in the Process Industries: 5 Stages

-The Digital Transformation – everyone and everything is a part of it in some way.
+Digital transformation in the process industries is part of a larger Digital Transformation occuring across the globe – everyone and everything is a part of it in some way.
 In the 20th century, breakthroughs in technology allowed for the ever-evolving computing machines that we now depend upon so totally, we rarely give them a second thought.
 Even before the advent of microprocessors and supercomputers, there were certain notable scientists and inventors who helped lay the groundwork for the technology that has since drastically reshaped every facet of modern life.

 For many of us, It started with the very first personal computers like the Commodore 64, as well as e-mail, then our first mobile phones, and has worked up to Amazon’s Alexa and IPhone’s Siri.
 We use our smartphones, which are essentially our own portable mini-computers, to navigate so many areas of our lives.
 The digital transformation has undoubtedly also affected operations in our work lives as well as how data and communications are managed and how issues are resolved within processes.